CODE OF CIVIL PROCEDURE IN KUWAIT

 INTERNATIONAL process SERVICE OF PAPERS IN KUWAIT

 In civil and commercial proceedings, process servers in Kuwait follow the multilateral Hague Service Convention, enacted on November 15, 1965, by the Hague Conference on Private International Law in the Netherlands.
-It was created so that lawyers could have an easy way to serve papers on defendants or other parties who were located in another nation.
-When it comes to criminal cases, the convention's requirements don't apply to service of process, but they do to civil and commercial ones.
+It was created so lawyers could efficiently serve papers on defendants or other parties in another nation.
+Regarding criminal cases, the convention's requirements don't apply to service of process, but they do to civil and commercial ones.
 If the address of the person to be served is unknown, the Convention also will not apply.

 The Central Authority of the State to which the document is addressed must either personally serve the document or arrange for it to be served by an appropriate agency in the manner prescribed by its internal law for the service of documents in domestic actions upon persons who are within its territory, or in the manner requested by the applicant unless such a manner is incompatible with the law of the State to which the document is addressed.

-Two Arabic language translations of legal papers must be made available, although the recipient is free to choose the English version if they prefer.
-Hague Service Convention created a less complicated way for parties to accomplish service in other contracting nations.
-Each participating state must appoint a single point of contact to handle requests for assistance from citizens of other states in accordance with the convention.
-It is permissible for a judicial officer authorized to serve state for the purpose of effecting service.
-Upon receipt of the request, the recipient state's centralized authority will make arrangements for service in a way authorized by the receiving state's laws, usually via a local court.
+Legal papers must be available in two Arabic language translations, although the recipient can choose the English version.
+The Hague Service Convention created a less complicated way for parties to accomplish service in other contracting nations.
+Each participating state must appoint a single point of contact to handle requests for assistance from citizens of different states by the convention.
+It is permissible for a judicial officer authorized to serve the state to effect service.
+Upon receipt of the request, the recipient state's centralized authority will make arrangements for service in a way permitted by the receiving state's laws, usually via a local court.
 As soon as service is completed, the requesting judicial officer will get a certificate of service from the centralized authority.

 Papers may be served in Kuwait in a time frame of two to three months.
 One may also use letters rogatory to alert a person or company of legal action being taken against them or to gather evidence during the discovery process.
 Although it is more time-consuming than some other options, Letters Rogatory is accepted as a legitimate means of foreign delivery of the process.
-Due to the fact that many countries are not signatories to the Hague Service Convention, this is often the only legally binding option available.
+Since many countries are not signatories to the Hague Service Convention, this is often the only legally binding option.

 Kuwait participates in the Hague Service Convention; therefore, legal documents may be served there.
 Hague Convention Service in Kuwait may usually be completed in under three months (often under one).
 In many circumstances, your service may be completed more quickly since our seasoned process servers at Undisputed Legal have experience with government officials and members of the Central Authority of Kuwait.
 We notify you of the progress of your assignment if you submit a request for process service under the Hague Service Convention and are interested in knowing where it stands.